udaan-com/snorql/snorql-extensions/README.md

 }
 ```

-Explanation:

-In this step, we categorize the metrics under the respective category.
-The metric name returned by the `getId()` method should be similar to the metric name given in the JSON in step 1.
+NOTE: The metric name returned by the `getId()` method should be similar to the metric name given in the JSON in step 1.

 ---

-3. Create a package `models` inside `snorql.extensions.performance`

-Create a `ActiveQueryDTO` data class & add the following lines
+3. Added a `ActiveQueryDTO` data class

 ```kotlin
 package com.udaan.snorql.extensions.performance.models